oskardudycz/event-driven.io/plan.md

 - Upgrade Gatsby in controlled stages using the migration plan below.
 The current CI intentionally uses Node 16 and Yarn; runtime and framework changes should not be mixed into the SEO release.
 - Revisit the global CSS and JavaScript payload after measuring production coverage.
 Ant Design remains necessary for the contact form but should not leak into unrelated routes.
 - Consider archive pagination if the topic and article indexes grow enough to create large HTML pages.
-- Add automated assertions for canonical URLs, `hreflang`, no-index routes, sitemap exclusions, and generated `llms.txt` entries.
+- Expand the automated SEO assertions when new page types or indexing rules are introduced.

 ## Gatsby upgrade plan